About the Lt. Governor

 Kim serves as Honorary Chair of Million Women Mentors – Iowa as well as Honorary Chair of the Employer Volunteer Initiative in Iowa.

 A native of St. Charles, Iowa, Kim enjoys her small town roots.
 Kim and Kevin reside in Osceola.
-They are proud parents to three daughters and eight grandchildren.
+They are proud parents to three daughters and have eight grandchildren.